Chen-Yang-Liu/Text2Earth/README.md

 - Official repository of the paper: "**Text2Earth: Unlocking Text-driven Remote Sensing Image Generation with a Global-Scale Dataset and a Foundation Model**"
 - The dataset and model will be publicly available here.
 ## Latest Updates
+- 2025-02: The dataset and model will be publicly available.
 - 2025-01: The paper is **available**.

 ## Table of Contents